Phone-GWP-group

 A consumer’s first physical interaction with your business is rarely with your product – typically, it is with your packaging.

 For online orders, this is the eCommerce packaging used to ship your products.
 In retail environments, it is seeing the box on the shelf.
-Even in B2B applications, the outer transit cartons are the first thing your customers see.
+Even in B2B applications, the outer transit packaging is the first thing your customers see.

 This interaction is why it is essential that your packaging makes the right first impression.